dotnet/fsharp/docs/diagnostics.md

 ## Diagnostic messages

-For the compiler, a key file is `FSComp.txt` olding most of the messages.
+For the compiler, a key file is `FSComp.txt` holding most of the messages.
 There are also a few other similar files including some old error messages in `FSStrings.resx`.

 ## Adding Diagnostics